-The percentage of land that has been reported as protected against soil erosion in Musanze district is 53.3%.
-Around 78% of cultivated land nationally is reported as being protected against erosion, with Northern Province having the lowest percentage and Southern Province the highest.
-Rubavu is reported as having the lowest percentage and Nyabihu the highest among all districts.
+The percentage of land that has been reported as protected against soil erosion in Ngoma district is 63.7%.
+Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts.

+Around 78% of cultivated land nationally is reported as being protected against erosion, with Kigali City having the lowest percentage and Southern Province the highest.